Alliant Quality is working in your community to improve health outcomes among people with diabetes.

-A Snapshot: Diabetes In The United States: This inforgraphic highlights a snapshot of individiuals with Diabetes in the United States
+A Snapshot: Diabetes In The United States: This infographic highlights a snapshot of individuals with Diabetes in the United States

 Click this link to find out your risk for developing Type 2 Diabetes.
 Learn ways to lower your risk and stay healthy!

 Put Your Foot Down Campaign